ikramhasan/MediSafe---THESIS-PROJECT/README-local.md

 # Build Blockchain Insurance Application

 This project showcases the use of blockchain in insurance domain for claim processing.
-In this application, we have four participants, namely insurance, police, repair shop and shop peer.
+In this application, we have four participants, namely insurance, patient, repair doctor and doctor peer.
 Insurance peer is the insurance company providing the insurance for the products and it is responsible for processing the claims.
-Police peer is responsible for verifying the theft claims.
-Repair shop peer is responsible for repairs of the product while shop peer sells the products to consumer.
+Patient peer is responsible for verifying the theft claims.
+Repair doctor peer is responsible for repairs of the product while doctor peer sells the products to consumer.

 Audience level : Intermediate Developers